Al Udeid Air Base: Military cooperation and foreign assistance

 In early June 2017, the Pentagon said that the diplomatic rupture and tensions between Qatar and some of its Arab neighbors would not affect U.S. operations at the Air Base.

-The base stationed F-22 Raptors for the first time in June 2019.
+In June 2019, the base stationed Lockheed Martin F-22 Raptors for the first time.
 A month later, an expansion of the base was announced to be funded by Qatar, which would cost $1.8 billion.